benfjohnson/developer-dot/avatax/errors/DocumentCodeConflict.md

 If a transaction is not yet committed, you may continue to update it by re-creating a document with the same code as many times as required.

-Once a transaction has been committed, you may either adjust it by calling the POST "/api/v2/companies/(code)/transaction/(code)/adjust" endpoint or you may void it by calling the POST "/api/v2/companies/(code)/transaction/(code)/void" endpoint.
+Once a transaction has been committed, you may either adjust it by calling the `POST /api/v2/companies/(code)/transaction/(code)/adjust` endpoint or you may void it by calling the `POST /api/v2/companies/(code)/transaction/(code)/void` endpoint.

 Transactions that have been reported to a tax authority may not be adjusted, voided, or altered in any way.
 To modify a transaction that has been reported to a tax authority, create a reverse transaction with amounts opposite the original transaction.